clear-code/xmlua/docs/reference/html.md

 ## Summary

+It's a class for processing a HTML document.

 It has methods of the following modules:

   * [`xmlua.Document`][document]: Provides document such as HTML and XML related methods.